LewisSarcasm/UAC_bypasses/odbcad32/notes.md

 UAC bypass

-create a new DLL project and past in the shellcmd.dll code and build.
+create a new DLL project and past in the cmdshell.dll code and build.

 As noted here: https://twitter.com/fkadibs/status/1489001994220101649